niplav/site/considerations_on_cryonics.md

 and a 95th percentile of *squints* \$58.5m – quite a range!

-The minimum and maximum of the simulation are even more extreme: -\$39b for the minimum and \$20b for the maximum.
+The minimum and maximum of the simulation are even more extreme: -\$39b for the minimum and \$20b for the maximum (these vary strongly every time the simulation is run).

-Because of these huge numbers, perhaps it makes sense to try to visualize them logarithmically.
+Because of these huge numbers, it makes sense to try to visualize them logarithmically.
 I exported the numbers for the variable 'Value' from Guesstimate and converted them into a Klong array.

 	.l("math")
 	.l("nplot")